lumenbro/buybot/readme.md

 Create a Project Folder:
 Open File Explorer (Win + E) and navigate to C:\Users\YourUsername.
-Right-click, select “New > Folder”, and name it BUY BOT.
+Right-click, select “New > Folder”, and name it BUYBOT.

 Clone the Repository:
 Open Command Prompt (press Win + S, type “cmd”, press Enter).
-Navigate to your folder by typing:cd C:\Users\YourUsername\BUY BOT
+Navigate to your folder by typing:cd C:\Users\YourUsername\BUYBOT

 Replace YourUsername with your Windows username.
-Type the following command and press Enter:git clone https://github.com/yourusername/stellar-trading-bot.git
+Type the following command and press Enter:git clone https://github.com/lumenbro/buybot.git

 (Replace yourusername with the actual GitHub username hosting the repository.)
 Wait for the download to complete.
-You’ll see files appear in C:\Users\YourUsername\BUY BOT\stellar-trading-bot.
+You’ll see files appear in C:\Users\YourUsername\BUY BOT\buybot

 Move Files (if needed):
-If you want files directly in C:\Users\YourUsername\BUY BOT, move the contents of C:\Users\YourUsername\BUY BOT\stellar-trading-bot to C:\Users\YourUsername\BUY BOT.
+If you want files directly in C:\Users\YourUsername\BUYBOT, move the contents of C:\Users\YourUsername\BUY BOT\stellar-trading-bot to C:\Users\YourUsername\BUYBOT.
-In File Explorer, open C:\Users\YourUsername\BUY BOT\stellar-trading-bot, select all files (Ctrl+A), cut (Ctrl+X), go to C:\Users\YourUsername\BUY BOT, and paste (Ctrl+V).
+In File Explorer, open C:\Users\YourUsername\BUYBOT\stellar-trading-bot, select all files (Ctrl+A), cut (Ctrl+X), go to C:\Users\YourUsername\BUYBOT, and paste (Ctrl+V).
-Delete the empty stellar-trading-bot folder.
+Delete the empty buybot folder.